kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/0.11.0/2012-01-01-express-setup.md

 ### Start a Kiji Cluster

-*  If you are running a BentoBox, set the environment variables for the shell and start the Bento cluster:
+*  If you plan to use a BentoBox, run the following command to set BentoBox-related environment variables and start the Bento cluster:

 <div class="userinput">
 {% highlight bash %}